yayinternet/cs193x-course/homework/hw4-musicbox.md

 In this homework, you will be creating a simple music visualizer.
 You will be querying the [Giphy API](https://github.com/Giphy/GiphyAPI#search-endpoint) to load a different gif on each "kick" of the song.
 We have provided an `AudioPlayer` class to help you implement the desired audio behavior.

-This assignment gives you more practice with object-oriented web programming, and you will also practice using the `fetch` API.
+This assignment gives you more practice with object-oriented (OO) web programming, and you will also practice using the `fetch` API.
 You will be writing most of the classes needed to create this assignment.
 We are giving suggestions on what classes to create, though you do not need to follow these suggestions.
 We are **not** telling you what methods / fields / etc you need to add to your classes; that is for you to decide.

 Note that we will not grade on having good OO design.
 However, we do expect you to implement HW4 using an object-oriented approach.
-You must use classes and you can have **at most 2 global variables** in your solution.
+You must use classes and you **cannot** add any global state variables.

 <span class="label">Due Date:</span> Wed, May 17, 2017 at 11:59pm _(late cutoff: Fri, May 19, 2017 at 11:59pm)_
 <span class="label">HW4 Turn-in:</span> [Submission Form](https://goo.gl/forms/9DvS1MGo8J3JLInN2)